103rd Field Artillery Regiment: World War II (1941–1945)

-The 103d was inducted into federal service, as a unit of the 43rd Infantry Division, on 24 February 1941 at home stations and was ordered to Camp Blanding, Florida.
-The 103d Field Artillery Regiment was broken up on 19 February 1942 and its elements reorganized and redesignated as follows: 1st and 2d Battalions as the 103d and 169th Field Artillery Battalions, respectively, elements of the 43d Infantry Division; the Regimental Headquarters was disbanded at this time.
+The 103rd was inducted into federal service on 24 February 1941 at home stations and was ordered to Camp Blanding, Florida.
+The 103rd Field Artillery Regiment was broken up on 19 February 1942 and its elements were reorganized and redesignated as follows: 1st and 2nd Battalions as the 103rd and 169th Field Artillery Battalions, respectively, elements of the 43rd Infantry Division; the regimental Headquarters was disbanded at this time.

-During the Second World War, the 103d and 169th Field Artillery Battalions served with the 43rd Infantry Division in the Pacific Theater.
+During the Second World War, the 103rd and 169th Field Artillery Battalions served with the 43rd Infantry Division in the Pacific Theater.
 Both units earned campaign credit for service in the New Guinea, Northern Solomons, and Luzon campaigns.
 Additionally, the 169th Field Artillery Battalion earned credit for the Guadalcanal campaign.

-Captain Elwood Joseph Euart of the regiment was the only member of the 103rd lost in the sinking of the U.S. Army transport USAT President Coolidge on October 26, 1942.
-Captain Euart had safely got off President Coolidge when he heard that there were still men in the infirmary who could not get out.
-He returned through one of the sea doors, successfully rescued the men but was then unable to escape himself and went down with the ship.
+Captain Elwood Joseph Euart of the regiment was the only member of the 103rd lost in the sinking of the U.S. Army transport ship USAT President Coolidge on 26 October 1942.
+Captain Euart had safely gotten off the President Coolidge when he heard that there were still men in the infirmary who could not get out.
+He returned through one of the sea doors and successfully rescued the men, but was then unable to escape himself and went down with the ship.
 He was posthumously awarded the Distinguished Service Cross for his heroic actions.

-The 43d Division was located in the Philippines at the time of the Japanese surrender on September 2, 1945.
+The 43rd Division was located in the Philippines at the time of the Japanese surrender on 2 September 1945.

 Post–World War II (1945 to 2001)

-The 103d Field Artillery Battalion was inactivated on October 22, 1945, at Camp Stoneman, California.
+The 103d Field Artillery Battalion was inactivated on 22 October 1945, at Camp Stoneman, California.
 It was reorganized and federally recognized in the Rhode Island National Guard on 15 October 1946 with headquarters at Providence.

 The 169th Field Artillery Battalion was inactivated on 22 October 1945 at Camp Stoneman, California.
-On 21 May 21, 1946, it was relieved from assignment to the 43d Infantry Division.
+On 21 21 May 1946, it was relieved from assignment to the 43d Infantry Division.
 Reorganized and federally recognized 19 January 1948 with headquarters at Providence.
 Reorganized and redesignated 1 March 1949 as the 169th Antiaircraft Artillery Automatic Weapons Battalion and assigned to the 43d Infantry Division.

-Shortly after the outbreak of the Korean War, in June 1950, the 103d and 169th battalions, as units of the 43d Infantry Division, were ordered into active federal service September 5, 1950, and spent three years in Germany replacing Regular Army units which had been sent to fight in Korea.
+Shortly after the outbreak of the Korean War, in June 1950, the 103d and 169th battalions, as units of the 43d Infantry Division, were ordered into active federal service 5 September 1950, and spent three years in Germany replacing Regular Army units which had been sent to fight in Korea.
 The 43d Infantry Division was demobilized shortly after the armistice was signed in July 1953.

-The 103d Field Artillery Battalion and the 169th Antiaircraft Artillery Battalion were consolidated April 1, 1959, with Headquarters, 103d Field Artillery (concurrently reconstituted in the Rhode Island Army National Guard) to form the 103d Artillery, a parent regiment under the Combat Arms Regimental System, to consist of the 1st Rocket Howitzer Battalion and the 2d, 3d, and 4th Howitzer Battalions, elements of the 43d Infantry Division.
-The 103d FA Battalion was re-designated as 1st Battalion, 103d Artillery Regiment (1st/103d) on June 19, 1961.
+The 103d Field Artillery Battalion and the 169th Antiaircraft Artillery Battalion were consolidated 1 April 1959, with Headquarters, 103d Field Artillery (concurrently reconstituted in the Rhode Island Army National Guard) to form the 103d Artillery, a parent regiment under the Combat Arms Regimental System, to consist of the 1st Rocket Howitzer Battalion and the 2d, 3d, and 4th Howitzer Battalions, elements of the 43d Infantry Division.
+The 103d FA Battalion was re-designated as 1st Battalion, 103d Artillery Regiment (1st/103d) on 19 June 1961.